fireflysemantics/validatorts/README.md

     }
 }
 ```

 Thus if there is an error the `value` property will be `undefined`, the `error` property will be set to the function used to generate the `message` and the `message` will be initialized as well.

 For the error handlling approach see the article [Typescript Exception Free Function Error Handling](https://developer.fireflysemantics.com/tasks/tasks--typescript--typescript-exception-free-error-handling).

+## Browse Typedoc

+The [Typedoc](https://fireflysemantics.github.io/validatorts/) contains documentation for all the validators and sanitizers.

+Clicking on a particular validator or sanitizer reveals the API and the types of errors that can occur when using the API.

 # Supported Package Formats